WDI-Oryx/wdi-oryx/week_06/day_01/code/MyBlog/README.md

 ## Steps

-Run `rails new MyBlog`.
+Run `rails new MyBlog --database=postgresql`.
 You may need to add additional flags (things like `--skip-git`), and you can change the name of the application too.
 Once you have created your app, move into your app (e.g. `cd MyBlog`).
+We then need to run `rails db:create`.

 We now need to download devise into our project.
 The first step is to add `gem "devise"` to your Gemfile, save and then run `bundle`.